 All prospective honours students should refer to the section of this Calendar pertaining to honours degrees and apply to the Registrar for enrolment in that program after completing eighteen (18) credit hours or more of History courses.

-To obtain an honours degree in History, students must satisfy the requirements of the major program.
-They must also complete:
+To obtain an honours degree in History, students must:

 To minor in History, students are expected to follow the general requirements for a minor as outlined in the Faculty of Arts section of this Calendar.